aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/table-features-supported-on-flatopc-import/_index.md

 ﻿---
-title: Table Features Supported on FlatOPC Import
+title: Table Features Supported on FlatOPC Import – Aspose.Words for .NET
+articleTitle: Table Features Supported on FlatOPC Import
+linktitle: Table Features Supported on FlatOPC Import
 description: "Aspose.Words for .NET allows you to work with table features supported on FlatOPC format import."
 type: docs
 weight: 120